UNCLASSIFIED (U)

 d.
 (U) Qualifying as a V92 Child: To qualify as a V92 beneficiary as a child, the individual must be unmarried and meet the definition of “child” in INA 101(b)(1)(A)-(E).
 See also 9 FAM 102.8-2.

 (1) (U) Must be Unmarried and Under 21 Years of Age: Subject to certain situations governed by the Child Status Protection Act’s (CSPA - Public Law 107-208) “aging out” provisions, a child includes only an unmarried person under the age of 21.
-Accordingly, the child must be both unmarried and under 21 years of age at the time that they apply for admission to the United States, unless the CSPA applies.
+Accordingly, the child must be both unmarried and under 21 years of age when they apply for admission to the United States, unless the CSPA applies.
 See 9 FAM 203.5-14 below for more information on CSPA as it relates to V92 applicants.

 (2) (U) Child in Utero: 8 CFR 207.7(c) and 8 CFR 208.21(b) allow a child to qualify for V92 status even if the child was not born until after the petitioner was granted asylum or admitted as a refugee, provided such child was in utero (i.e., the child had been conceived but was not yet born) before the date on which the petitioner acquired such status.
 As such, a Form I-730 may be approved for a child who had been conceived but was not born as of the date on which the petitioner acquired status, so long as the beneficiary falls within one of the definitions of “child” set forth in INA 101(b)(1)(A)-(E).